SRJPE/JPE-datasets/scripts/adult-upstream-passage-monitoring/mill-creek/mill-creek-upstream-passage-monitoring-qc-checklist.md

 ### Notes and Issues:

 -   passage\_estimate drops significantly after 2014
--   Water temperature in F?
-Need to double check
+-   Water temperature in F
 -   Also need to check the units for flow

 ### Add cleaned data back onto google cloud